 4 Mate the wheels.

 Following the same procedure you used in Lesson 2 starting on page 24, mate the narrow wheels to the car body using a combination of Concentric and Distance (21.25mm) mates.
-5 Activity the analysis configuration

-5 Activate the analysis configuration Car Design Version 1.
-In the ConfigurationManager, double-click the configuration named Car Design Version 1.
+- 5 Activate the analysis configuration Car Design Version 1.
+In the ConfigurationManager, double-click the configuration named Car Design Version 1. - 6 Switch to the analysis tree.

-6 Switch to the analysis tree.
-Click the Flow Simulation analysis tree tab 🚳 to access the analysis features.
+Click the Flow Simulation analysis tree tab is to access the analysis features.